Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 the steps from all the cases very carefully!** The root of the `RedBlackTree` should always be black.

-Use the helper methods that have already been provided for you in the skeleton (`flipColors` and `isRed`) and your `rotateRight` and `rotateLeft` methods to simplify the code writing!
+Make sure to use the methods you've already implemented (`rotateRight`, `rotateLeft`, `flipColors`) to simplify the code writing.
+The helper method `isRed` has already been provided to you in the skeleton code so make sure to use it!

+## Testing

+All tests have been provided to you locally.
+If you pass all tests in `TestRedBlackTree.java`, you receive full credit on Gradescope.
+Comments have been provided for you throughout the tests to help you further debug.

 ## Deliverables